WE PREPARE TRANSFORMATIONAL LEADERS through a challenging academic experience within a climate of diverse Christian tradition.

 This is a four-year, inflation-proof scholarship to the sons and daughters of Baptist ministers throughout the Commonwealth of Virginia.
 High school seniors who are the children of Baptist pastors, assistant pastors, associate pastors, youth ministers, children’s ministers, and music ministers are encouraged to apply.

-The scholarship will pay for the cost of double occupancy housing in Rish Hall, Cruise Hall, East River Hall, or Alumni Hall for a maximum of four academic years at Bluefield College.
+The scholarship will pay for the cost of double occupancy housing in Rish Hall, Cruise Hall, East River Hall, Alumni Hall, or Bluestone Commons for a maximum of four academic years at Bluefield College.
 The housing scholarship can be used by qualified students in addition to any merit scholarships, need-based scholarships, athletic scholarships, or fine arts scholarships which have been awarded by Bluefield College.
 In accordance with college policy, the scholarship recipient will not be awarded institutional aid in combination with federal and state grant aid in excess of their direct costs at Bluefield College.
 Direct costs includes tuition, fees, room, and board.